UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 ![](images/complete_design_no_DNA.png)

-The completed design is available as a [`.dna` file](https://raw.githubusercontent.com/UC-Davis-molecular-computing/scadnano/master/web/examples/output_designs/24_helix_origami_rectangle_twist_corrected.dna) readable by scadnano.
+The completed design is available as a [`.sc` file](https://raw.githubusercontent.com/UC-Davis-molecular-computing/scadnano/master/web/examples/output_designs/24_helix_origami_rectangle_twist_corrected.sc) readable by scadnano.
 Download it and save it somewhere on your local file system.

 To view it, first open scadnano in your browser: https://scadnano.org.